Reflected multi-entropy and its holographic dual

-Let us recall some basic notions of entanglement entropy (EE) and R\'enyi entropy.
-Given a pure state $\ket{\psi}_{AB}$ that describes two systems $A$ and $B$, the EE between $A$ and $B$ is defined as
+\textit{Review of multi-entropy.}~Let us recall some basic notions of EE and R\'enyi entropy.
+Given a pure state $\ket{\psi}_{AB}$ that describes two systems $A$ and $B$, the EE between them is defined as

 where $\rho_{A} = \text{Tr}_{B} \ket{\psi} \bra{\psi}_{AB}$ is the reduced density matrix.
 R\'enyi entropy is a one-parameter generalization of EE

 which reduces to EE~\eqref{eq-EE} in the limit $n \to 1$.
 This is called \textit{replica trick}.
 In order to introduce the multi-entropy, let us reformulate $\rho_{A}^{n}$ through the permutation and contraction of the indices of the $n$ copies of $\rho_{A}$,